Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

 2. A triangle with vertices $(0,0),(a,1),(b,-1),\,a>b\geqslant 0$;

 3. A quadrilateral with vertices $(0,0),(a,1),(b,-1),(c,0),\,c\geqslant a>b\geqslant 0$;

 4. A segment with end points $(0,0)$ and $(a,b),\, a>0, b\geqslant 2$.

-By the direct verification we mean the computation of the mixed area e.g. by the formula from Example \ref{examv2dim}.

 Now, coming back to arbitrary $P$, let $S$ be a segment connecting one of its leftmost vertices to one of its rightmost vertices.
 Taking the convex hull of $S$ and one or two more points of $P$, we can find a lattice polygon $P'$ of type (1-4) so that $S\subset P'\subset P$, unless $P$ is of one of the exceptional types from the statement of the lemma.
 Notice that $L(S)\leqslant L(P')\leqslant L(P)=L(S)$ implies $L(P')=L(P)$.
+Now we have (by the monotonicity of the mixed volume): \end{proof}